Jamie3213/what3words/README.md

 ![query_result](./assets/query_result.png)

 As we can see, the encoding has worked perfectly and refers to the 100m square right at the entrance of Holy Cross College!

+## Closing Thoughts

+We've seen how we can create a simple what3words clone by using the spatial features of ```geopandas``` and ```shapely``` to create a mesh from an arbitrary polygon, along with the spatial features offered by the PostGIS extension for PostgreSQL.
+Then, using only simple SQL queries, we've seen how we can encode any spatial coordinates within our original polygon with its three-word place identifier.